Perform graphical testing under group sequential design for one or multiple endpoints. See Maurer & Bretz (2013).

 this function and update the graph accordingly.
 In this case, column

-is a constant.
+order in stats is a constant.
 They can call this

 function again when p-values of next stage is available, where

-is another integer.
+order is another integer.
 In simulation, if p-values of all

 stages are on hand, users can call this function to

 test them all in a single pass.
-In this case, column order
+In this case, column order in

-can have different values.
+stats can have different values.

 Arguments